paradigma-cl/unbreakableID/README.md

 Software applications built with the Stacks blockchain (Bitcoin L2) integrated, give users control over their digital identities, assets, and data.
 Unlike most cloud-based apps, they are "decentralized" since they do not depend on any centralized platform, server, or database to function.
 Rather, they use the Stacks blockchain to authenticate users and facilitate read and write requests for them without any single point of failure or trust.

 The name registry is built with a smart contract that was deployed and runs on the Stacks Blockchain, a Bitcoin L2 Blockchain.
-The provable smart contract is written in Clarity, a safe, decidable language.
+The provable smart contract is written in Clarity [18], a safe, decidable language.
 The contract links the STX address and the name, domain, and namespace according to the rules about fees and expiry.

 ##### 2.2.2 Decentralized Name or ID
 This kind of name can be called Decentralized ID or Decentralized Name.
 It uses cryptography, digital wallets, and related technologies to enable multiple entities to produce credentials and empower individuals to manage their data.

 Decentralized ID systems create a trust triangle that links issuers, holders, and verifiers:
+###### Issuers
-###### issuers are entities that digitally sign attestations and provide them to holders;
+       are entities that digitally sign attestations and provide them to holders;
+###### Holders
-###### holders, such as individuals, manage their credentials and use them to prove claims about their data;
+       such as individuals, manage their credentials and use them to prove claims about their data;
+###### Verifiers
-###### verifiers assess these attestations to determine whether they satisfy requirements.
+       assess these attestations to determine whether they satisfy requirements.
 This process is facilitated by a verifiable data registry.

 The Stacks blockchain addresses performance problems using a layered approach.
-The base layer consists of the Stacks blockchain, and the Blockchain Naming System (BNS).
+The base layer consists of the Stacks blockchain, and the Blockchain Naming System (BNS) [19].
 The blockchain governs ownership of identities in the Stacks network.
 Identities can be names such as namespaces, domain, and subdomain names.
 These identities can refer to persons, applications, or things.

 Names in BNS have four properties:
 •	Names are globally unique.
 The protocol does not allow name collisions, and all well-behaved nodes resolve a given name to the same state.